ZhaoZuohong/SuspendFix/README.md

 # SuspendFix

 This project aims to fix the suspending problem on MacBook Air (mid-2013).
-The solution is only tested under openSUSE Leap 15.1.
+The solution is tested under openSUSE Leap 15.1 and Ubuntu 18.04 LTS (Bionic).
+On Ubuntu, you must have `tlp` installed.

 ### Installation